allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 Bot - The core of a Discord Bot
  - BotInviteBuilder - A builder for building bot invite URL.
  - PostAgent - An agent used to post bot status to bots websites.

 #### Command
  - Command (Annotation) -  A command annotation used on methods for the native command framework.
  - CommandFramework - The core command framework of J-Cord.
 Uses reflections to invoke methods.
  - CommandResponder - All command classes must implements CommandResponder in order to be added to the framework.

+#### Emoji
+ - Emojis - A collection of Default Discord Emojis.
+   - Emoji - An unicode emoji in Discord.
+   - EmojiCategory - Categories of emojis in the Discord client UI.

 ## Discord Objects
 IDiscordObject - Entities such as Guild, User, or Channel.